microsoft/WhatTheHack/xxx-PowerPlatformBasic/Student/Challenge-03.md

 Too comfortable?
 Eager to do more?
 Try these additional challenges!
 - Handle Exception Cases (What if the model extracting data incorrectly).
-- Try to use the AI Model that extracts Order Information in Power Apps Canvas App
+- Try to use the AI Model that extracts Order Information in Power Apps Canvas App (next challenge)
 * [Explore the Document automation toolkit - AI Builder | Microsoft Docs](https://docs.microsoft.com/en-us/ai-builder/doc-automation?msclkid=d7043197d0a211ec83ca9d25453fab57)